machines-reading-maps/luna-annotorious-server/README.md

 - Edit NGINX config file in `nginx/conf/default.conf` and uncomment the HTTPS config block.
 - Restart everything with `docker-compose up --build`
 </details>

-## Using the Example

-The `/example` folder contains an example HTML file you can use to test the setup.
-Make sure the production deployment is running, and open `/example/index.html` in your browser.